Tragalee is for sale

-Tragalee is build at a stunning seaside location, you will find a mix of quietness and natural beauty! plenty of room to leave your boat next too or in front of the house.
+Tragalee is built at a stunning seaside location, you will find a mix of quietness and natural beauty! plenty of room to leave your boat next too or in front of the house.

 Also a Great area

-There is access to the private courtyard (approx 680m² or 27 perch)by two stairway’s.
-Car can be parked at a private parking place next to the stairs.
+There is access to the private courtyard (approx 680m² or 27 perch)by two stairway.
+The car can be parked in a private parking place next to the stairs.

 The Yard about 600 m² with tropical and subtropical trees, all kinds of flowering plants, varns and the more.
 Birds of all kind in very close proximity.

 The property itself is Part of a cliff and the house located at the water edge.

 Close to the house an old public pier.

 It is not the house but a superb location I am talking about.
 A location you will find on offer just ones or twice in a lifetime.